nehjoshi/Netflix-Homepage/README.md

-#Netflix Homepage
+# Netflix Homepage
-The original Netflix homepage, created without the dynamic content
+This is the original Netflix Homepage, without any of the dynamic content.